fabiofortkamp/stlextractor/README.md

 This will remove all particles that have any vertices with $y$ coordinates that faill outside of a bounding box of length 90% of the original packing in the $y$ direction.
 This length will then be applied to the $x$ and $z$ directions as well.

+If the `Cutoff` is 0, nothing is done.